-He Set Himself On Fire In 1980 As A Suicide Attempt
+He Set Himself On Fire In 1980

-On June 9, 1980, Richard Pryor was at home with a few friends when his entire body caught on fire.
-He jumped out the window and ran down the street while his clothes melted and skin blistered.
-He wouldn't let anyone help him until several policemen finally got him into an ambulance.
+On June 9, 1980, Richard Pryor was at home with some friends when his entire body caught on fire.
+He jumped out of the window and ran down the street while his clothes melted and skin blistered.
+He refused help until several policemen finally got him into an ambulance.

-Pryor Shared Drugs With Inmates During A Film Shoot
+He Shared Drugs With Inmates During A Film Shoot

 As a co-writer of Blazing Saddles, Pryor was also supposed to star in the lead role.
 The studio refused to give him the part though, claiming his behavior was too unpredictable.
-Gene Wilder remembered Pryor missing a writing work day after finding himself in Cleveland with no memory of how he got there.
+Gene Wilder, who played the role of Jim, remembered Pryor missing a writing work day after finding himself in Cleveland with no memory of how he got there.

-Pryor had decided not to stay in the hotel with the other crew members, isolating himself in order to freebase cocaine alone.
-A local motorcycle gang supplied him with his drugs, which he in turn shared with some of the prisoners of the jail in which they were filming.
+Pryor had decided not to stay in the hotel with the other crew members, isolating himself in order to freebase alone.
+A local motorcycle gang supplied him with his illicit substances, which he in turn shared with some of the inmates of the prison in which they were filming.

 He Was Kicked Out Of Catholic School And Was Violated By A Priest

-Although his quick wit helped Pryor survive the rough situation in which he grew up, it didn't help him in school.
-He was kicked out of a Catholic school when he was nine, after the staff learned of his family's trade.
-Sent to another school, he hit his science teacher in the face and was expelled at the age of 15.
+Although his quick wit helped Pryor survive the rough circumstances of his childhood, it didn't help him in school.
+He was expelled from Catholic school when he was nine, after the staff learned of his family's trade.
+Sent to another school, he hit his science teacher in the face and was expelled for a second time at the age of 15.

-He Was A Violent Cocaine Addict
+He Was A Violent Drug Addict

-Although his nearly fatal experience with fire cleaned him up for a bit, he later found himself re-addicted and had to once again kick the habit, claiming, "...Drugs may start out fun, but they never end in fun.
+Although his nearly fatal experience with fire momentarily quelled his habit, he later found himself re-addicted and had to once again kick the habit, claiming, "...Drugs may start out fun, but they never end in fun.
 The horror they brought me every night and the guilt they brought me every day is what drugs are about."